shmuelie/perfshim/README.md

 to use on the page (currently PerfShim only works with scripts from the same origin as the page so third-party scripts cannot be used with it).
 In an inline script on the page you call the perfshim function.
-The first argument can be a function that is on the page to be called once all shims are loaded, your scripts are loaded, and the DOM is ready.
+The first argument can be a function that is on the page to be called once all shims are loaded and your scripts are loaded.
 (If you don't care about being alerted to this state then the first argument should be used like the rest.)
 The rest of the arguments are strings (can be relative or absolute) that point at your scripts you would like to use on the page.